xieyongliang/amazon-connect-realtime-transcription/README.md

 * `streamARN` - The ARN of the Kinesis Video stream that includes the customer audio, this is provided by Amazon Connect when streaming is started successfully
 * `startFragmentNum` - Identifies the Kinesis Video Streams fragment in which the customer audio stream started, this is provided by Amazon Connect when streaming is started successfully
 * `connectContactId` - The Amazon Connect Contact ID, this is always present in the Amazon Connect invocation event.
+* `customerPhoneNumber` - The customer phone number, this is always present in the Amazon Connect invocation event.
 * `transcriptionEnabled` - An optional flag to instruct the Lambda function if transcription (using Amazon Transcribe) is to be enabled or not (options are "true" or "false")
 * `saveCallRecording` - An optional flag to instruct the Lambda function to upload the saved audio to S3 (options are "true" or "false")
 * `languageCode` - An optional flag to instruct the Lambda function on what language the source customer audio is in, as of this writing the options are: "en-US" or "es-US" (US-English, or US-Spanish)